Pelochus/rockobot/printables/README.md

 - Intelligently design parts for durability

 ## 3D designs
-Info about designs, pictures, why it was desgined that way
+Info about designs, pictures, why it was designed that way

 ## Enhancing 3D prints strength
 To enhance 3D prints strength, there are various techniques and slicer settings to adjust.
 There is a [gcode](https://github.com/Pelochus/rockobot/tree/main/printables/gcodes) section where the gcodes of each part with the following settings are stored. **Unless otherwise specified these are the common settings**: